nreHieW/Eagle/README.md

 </table>

 ### Player Trajectory
 Eagle can be used to visualize the movement of a player over time.
 This can be useful for metrics such as distance covered, speed, etc and can also be used to see how players position.
-An example script is provided in the `examples` folder under `trajectory.py`.
+An example script is provided in the `examples` folder under <a href="https://github.com/nreHieW/Eagle/blob/main/examples/trajectory.py" target="_blank">`trajectory.py`</a>.
 The example here is Lionel Messi's goal against Athletic Bilbao.

 <table align="center">
   <tr>